-If you want to build advanced websites like ecommerce or real estate listings, you’ll need to add search filters to provide smooth navigation for your users.
-We scoured the internet for the best search filter plugins out there, offering you a guide to their pros and cons.
+If you want to build advanced websites like eCommerce or real estate listings, you’ll need to add search filters to provide smooth navigation for your users.
+We scoured the internet for the best search & filter plugins for WordPress out there, offering you a guide to their pros and cons.

 The more products and posts you have on your site, the more difficult it becomes to navigate through it all.
 It’s especially true for websites that deal with real estate, e-commerce and restaurant listings, amongst others.

 Imagine you’re browsing a restaurant catalog in your area to locate a pizza place.
 It would be disappointing if you had to browse through each restaurant listing individually, only to discover that the restaurant doesn’t offer pizza, or that it has bad reviews, or is too expensive.
 Yet, with a filtering capability, you can choose all these parameters and browse only restaurants that offer just what you need.

 In today’s world, the option to filter posts and products is an absolute must for any website that aims to be successful.
 Adding this option improves the user’s experience and makes life a whole lot easier; consequently enhances the user’s satisfaction.
 WordPress has a native filtering option, but it falls behind on what it offers in comparison to other filters.
 This limitation has given rise to numerous filtering plugins.
 We’ve chosen to discuss three that work well with Elementor.

 What Are Filter Plugins

 Filter plugins allow you to filter posts and products on your page.
 They come with various filtering options and different designs.
 These plugins are customizable and enable you to make your users’ experience truly unique and in line with your vision.
 Some of these plugins work well with Elementor and make your interaction with them much easier.
 Additionally, you may discover that there are two types of filtering systems, and while the terms ‘filter’ and ‘facet’ are often used interchangeably, they are, in fact, different.